EspressifApp/EsptouchForAndroid/README.md

 # EspTouch for Android
-To configure network for Esp8266/Esp32 devices
+This APP is used to configure ESP devices to connect target AP, the devices need run smart config.

 ## Licence
 - See [Licence](ESPRESSIF_MIT_LICENSE_V1.LICENSE)